TriangularCube/simple-human-ids/README.md

 * 90-brave-ladybug

 I frequently want human readable ids I can type without checking it multiple times.
-I should be able to yell these ids across the room and have them able to enter it without confusion.
+I should be able to yell these ids across the room and have people be able to enter it without confusion.

 Currently the id space is about 1,000,000 ids (100 * 100 * 100).